corrode/corrode.github.io/content/blog/defensive-programming/index.md

 Yes, the compiler prevents memory safety issues, and the standard library is best-in-class.
 But even the standard library [has its warts](/blog/pitfalls-of-safe-rust) and bugs in business logic can still happen.

-All we can work with are hard-learned patterns to write more defensive Rust code, learned throughout years of shipping Rust code to production, I'm not talking about design patterns here, but rather small idioms, which are rarely documented, but make a big difference in the overall code quality.
+All we can work with are hard-learned patterns to write more defensive Rust code, learned throughout years of shipping Rust code to production.
+I'm not talking about design patterns here, but rather small idioms, which are rarely documented, but make a big difference in the overall code quality.

 ## Code Smell: Indexing Into a Vector